sainiankit/pwa-boilerplate-react/README.md

 - Responsive Layout Boilerplate with antDesign
 - PWA Manifest generated with webpack
 - Electron Desktop Application Boilerplate
-- Unit testing with Jest & Enzyme
+- Unit testing with Jest & Enzyme `#TODO`
-- Sample Test Cases
+- Sample Test Cases `#TODO`
 - Offline First Boilerplate
-- API Calls Abstraction with Axios

 ## Directory Structure

-**pwa-boileplate-react** follows a very intuitive directory structure.
-Here is a quick look of the organisation:
+**pwa-boilerplate-react** follows a very intuitive directory structure.
+Here is a quick look at the organization:

-**Do not like it ?** Go Ahead !
+**Do not like it ?** Go Ahead!
 Change it.
 It's Very Adaptive.

 📦src
  ┣ 📂components